Fate Was Not Kind To These 12 Soccer Icons

 Gascoigne played, drove home and fell asleep.
 After waking up the next morning, he later said he had remembered nothing.
 Next to his bed was an empty bottle of champagne.
 He had been voted “Man of the Match”.
 However, such glimmers of hope could not hide the fact that his athletic career was already on a steep descent.
 In the end, he was moving from club to club, trying to find success with contracts in England's second league, in China and Portugal, and finally, in 2005, as manager of Kettering Town, a club in England’s sixth league.

-He was fired after just 39 days – Gascoigne had been “drunk before, during and after the first team’s matches,” according to the club leadership.
-Meanwhile, his list of alcohol and drug escapades became more and more impressive.
+He was fired after just 39 days – Gascoigne had been “drunk before, during and after the first team's matches,” according to the club leadership.
+Meanwhile, his list of alcohol and drug escapades became more and more impressive.“Four bottles of whiskey and 16 lines of coke” was Gascoigne’s daily consumption at the time – every single day.

 In 2008, he was placed in a psychiatric ward three times, once after showing up drunk and confused in a London hairdressing salon.
 The fallen star spent half a year in a rehab facility and then moved to an apartment by the sea in Bournemouth.